luyuhang80/yul_gcn/README.md

-#### Intro: Taking the CNSE data set as an example, a two-channel GCN model is constructed to calculate the similarity between texts.
+###Taking the CNSE data set as an example, a two-channel GCN model is constructed to calculate the similarity between texts.

 ----